faizilham/msc-thesis/main/ch2_preliminaries.typ

 === Type system

 Kotlin's type system has various features and properties #citep(<KotlinSpec2020>, 44).
 A main feature of the type system is null safety, which is achieved by splitting the types into two different lattice universes, nullable and non-nullable.
 The type system also has a unified top (`kotlin.Any`) and bottom (`kotlin.Nothing`) types in the lattices, and a proper upper and lower bound operation using the intersection and union types.
-Both intersection and union types are non-denotable, meaning they can not be used directly in the codes by users and only exist when performing analyses and compiling the code.
+Both intersection and union types are non-denotable, meaning they can not be used directly in the code by users and only exist when performing analyses and compiling the code.

 Another notable feature of the Kotlin type system is the flow-based type inference, meaning the type of an expression can be inferred based on where it appears in the control flow.
 For example, when a variable x of type `kotlin.Any` is checked as an integer using a construct such as `if (x is Int)`, the compiler can be sure that x can be statically cast as an integer in the true branch.
 Otherwise, the control flow would never reach that branch in the first place.
 This flow-based type inference is performed on control flow graphs.